CppMicroServices/CppMicroServices/framework/doc/static_bundles.rst

 bundles that link a static version of the CppMicroServices library, the runtime behavior is undefined.

-In this usage scenario, every bundle will be statically build and linked to an executable:
+In this usage scenario, every bundle will be statically built and linked to an executable:

 .. literalinclude:: snippets/uServices-staticbundles/main.cpp